babylonchain/networks/bbn-test-4/integration/wallet.md

   [document](./staking-backend.md)

-**Option-3**, develop Bitcoin staking as a feature of your extension wallet, which connects to a back-end you operate.
+**Option-3**, develop Bitcoin staking as a feature of your extension wallet, which connects to either third party APIs
+(such as the Babylon [API](https://api.testnet.babylonchain.io)) or a back-end you operate.
 - For information about developing your own Bitcoin staking as a feature, please check
     - our [TypeScript](https://github.com/babylonchain/btc-staking-ts)
       and [Golang](https://github.com/babylonchain/babylon/tree/dev/btcstaking)